 - May be small for larger TVs

 Great for just about everyone

-VIZIO's CB3820-C6 is a fantastic pick for those who don't care about a subwoofer or having HDMI input.
-The soundbar includes two speakers and Bluetooth.
+VIZIO's SB2920-D6 is fantastic for those who don't care about a subwoofer or having HDMI input with its integrated Bluetooth.

 Best All-in-one System: Pyle TV Soundbase Soundbar

-Back in the old day, soundbars were a bit different than what you think of when you see soundbars in your brick and mortar stores.
-The Pyle TV Soundbase is a call-back to those days as it acts more like a base station than a traditional soundbar.
+Back in the old days, soundbars were a bit different than what you think of when you see soundbars in your brick and mortar stores.
+The Pyle TV Soundbase is a call-back to those days.
+It acts more like a base station than a traditional soundbar.